couchbase/couchbase-jvm-clients/scala-client/README.md

 - Projections IMO need some design iteration before implementing.
 - Query also IMO needs some love.
 Error handling may change, at least.
 Plus unclear if async/blocking needs to stream rows.

+## Future plans
+See if can detect blocking app-side callbacks, e.g. is the app blocking the thread pool

 ## Material to recycle for 'choosing a json lib' docs later

   /**